 Ministry of Home Affairs (MHA) in wake of COVID 19 has made medical insurance mandatory for the workers of offices, workplaces, factories, and establishments.
 This decision of the Government has brought great relief for the organization as now organizations can take the benefit of input tax credit paid on medical insurance premiums.

-In this article, we are analyzing the eligibility of input tax credit paid on medical insurance prior to and after this amendment.
+In this article, we are analyzing the eligibility of input tax credits paid on medical insurance prior to and after this amendment.
 For this let’s first discuss Section 17 (5) of the CGST Act, 2017.

 However, Sub-Section 5 of Section 17 of the CGST Act, 2017 blocks the amount of input tax credit of certain goods or services that can’t be availed by a registered taxpayer even though these goods or services are used or intended to be used for the furtherance of business.
 Clause b of said section blocks the input tax credit of the following service: iii. rent-a-cab, life insurance, and health insurance except where––

 In such a scenario, the input tax credit can be availed as the Government has made mandatory insurance for workers.
-But in the case of offices, establishment, etc there is no such obligatory in any law by the employer to take insurance of its employees.
-Therefore, in such cases, offices, establishments, etc were not able to avail input tax credit on the premium paid on health insurance for its employees.
+But in the case of offices, establishments, etc there is no such obligation in any law by the employer to take insurance for its employees.
+Therefore, in such cases, offices, establishments, etc were not able to avail of input tax credits on the premium paid on health insurance for its employees.

 As per Clause No. 5 of Annexure-II for the purpose of social distancing for offices, workplaces, factories, and establishments Government has made mandatory medical insurance for the workers.
-Now, the Government has made medical insurance mandatory for the workers of offices, workplaces, factories, and establishments, and Section 17 (5) (b) of CGST Act, 2017 clearly states that the taxpayer is eligible to avail input tax credit if Government has made any service obligatory for an employer.
+Now, the Government has made medical insurance mandatory for the workers of offices, workplaces, factories, and establishments, and Section 17 (5) (b) of CGST Act, 2017 clearly states that the taxpayer is eligible to avail of the input tax credit if Government has made any service obligatory for an employer.
 This implies that taxpayers can now avail of GST input tax credit on the premium paid on medical insurance as per Sub Section 5 of Section 17 of the CGST Act, 2017.

-Now the offices, workplaces, factories, and establishments can avail of the input tax credit on the premium paid for medical insurance for their workers.
 Disclaimer: The contents of this article are solely for information and knowledge and do not constitute any professional advice or recommendation.
 The author does not accept any liability for any loss or damage of any kind arising out of this information set out in the article and any action taken based thereon.

 Your email address will not be published.
 Required fields are marked *